steric85/Simple-Ecommerce-Website/README.md

 # Simple-Ecommerce-Website
-Ecommerce webiste for buying Art and Craft items.
+Ecommerce website for buying Art and Craft items.